VishalShetty3112/Excel-Attrition-Dashboard/README.md

 # Excel-Attrition-Dashboard

 # Introduction
 The objective of this dashboard is to analyze and understand the patterns and drivers behind employee attrition in our organization.
 The visualizations help HR teams and management to identify areas of concern, enabling data-driven retention strategies.
-This project presents an interactive Power BI Dashboard analyzing employee attrition data.
-It helps understand why employees leave, which departments or roles are most affected and highlights key trends based on salary, tenure, age, and education.
+It represents an interactive Power BI Dashboard analyzing employee attrition data.
+It helps to  understand why employees leave, which departments or roles are most affected and highlights key trends based on salary, tenure, age, and education.

 # 🔍 Dashboard Highlights
-Total Employees: 1,257
+* Total Employees: 1,257
-Total Attrition: 215 employees have left the organization.
+* Total Attrition: 215 employees have left the organization.
-Attrition Rate: 17% of the workforce has left, which is relatively high.
+* Attrition Rate: 17% of the workforce has left, which is relatively high.
-Average Years at Company: 5.2 years, indicating moderate employee tenure.
+* Average Years at Company: 5.2 years, indicating moderate employee tenure.
-Average Salary: ₹5.74K, which can be a contributing factor in attrition.
+* Average Salary: ₹5.74K, which can be a contributing factor in attrition.

 # Dataset
 <a href="https://github.com/VishalShetty3112/Excel-Attrition-Dashboard/blob/main/Attrition%20Excel%20Project.xlsx">Attrition Dataset</a>